 ROSEN, A TOP RANKED FIRM, Encourages BioLineRx Ltd. Investors to Secure Counsel Before Important Deadline in Securities Class Action Filed by the Firm – BLRX

-WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of BioLineRx Ltd. (NASDAQ: BLRX) between February 23, 2021 and September 19, 2022, both dates inclusive (the “Class Period”), of the important March 6, 2023 lead plaintiff deadline.
+WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of BioLineRx Ltd. BLRX between February 23, 2021 and September 19, 2022, both dates inclusive (the "Class Period"), of the important March 6, 2023 lead plaintiff deadline.

 SO WHAT: If you purchased BioLine securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.